BarbWire-1/curved-text/readme.md

  -
  * start-angle

- In the default `auto-mode`, the position of each char gets calculated by it´s width (using getBBox()), plus additional letter-spacing if set.
+ In the default `auto-mode`, the position of each char gets calculated by its width (using getBBox()), plus additional letter-spacing if set.

 If
  * sweep-angle\
  is set, it switches to `fix-mode` where each character gets rotated by the chosen fix += angle.

- To support high flexibility, most attributes/properties can be set in
+ To ensure high flexibility, most attributes/properties can be set in
  * SVG
  * CSS
  * .ts/.js
  and can be changed on runtime.

- The `<use>` elements can be animated like other SVGElements.
+ The `<use>` elements 'containing your curved text can be animated like other SVGElements.

-For information on `installation` and `how-to-use`, please follow this link:
+For information on `installation` and `usage`, please follow this link: